Canon 400D vs SX730

 |15.||Canon 350D||Y||- / -||-||-||-||2.0||-||-||-|

 It is notable that the 400D has a hotshoe, while the SX730 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 400D and the SX730 have been discontinued, but can regularly be found used on eBay.
+Both the 400D and the SX730 have been discontinued, but can regularly be found used on ebay.
 The 400D was replaced by the Canon 450D, while the SX730 was followed by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 400D Manual (free pdf) or the online Canon SX730 Manual.
+Further information on the features and operation of the 400D and SX730 can be found, respectively, in the Canon 400D Manual (free pdf) or the online Canon SX730 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 400D and the Canon SX730?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 400D: